dewi-alliance/grants/readme.md

 Here is the primary criteria for DeWi grant applicants:

 - Implements or utilizes HNT, including but not limited to blockchain and radio/wireless usecases.
-- Max $100,000 USD
 - Timeframe: up to 12 months to Proof of Concept (poc)
 - Preferably Open source license (GPL, MIT, CC)
-- (recommended) A Docker container to deliver the poc, as it removes any installation specific dependencies
+- A Docker container to deliver the poc, as it removes any installation specific dependencies (recommended as applicable)
 - Pass standard KYC requirements

  ## How to Apply